 1 Helpful / 0 Not

-Pros: This is the best course in this area and it is not even close to the other two in terms of caliber of the course.
+Pros: With the addition of Cornerstone Church, this course is apart of a one-two punch in terms of good courses being close together.
 The course is 18 holes on a huge piece of land with huge 100 ft tall beautiful trees and easily accessible from 288, maybe a third of a mile from the highway.

 The course is short so breaking par and aces are very plausible to happen if you are having trouble doing either.